3 Quick Ways for VMware ESXi Backup Host Configuration

 Add VMware ESXi host

-2. Backup multiple VMs: Navigate to Backup Task > + Create New Task and set Task Name, Backup Type, Device, Target, and Schedule on an intuitive page, you can quickly create a complete backup task that can automatically execute and delete old backup files.
+2. Backup multiple VMs: Navigate to Backup Task > + Create New Task and set Task Name, Backup Type, Device, Target, Archive ,Schedule, and other backup settings on an intuitive page, you can quickly create a complete backup task that can automatically execute and delete old backup files.

 You can cover multiple VMs on the host within one task.
 Backup files will be clearly distinguished by the VM name, backup time, and type, in a folder named by the task name you specified.